kahinga99/documentation/README.md

 ### How is it different from other platforms?

-[Open Collective is different.](product/comparison.md) It's fully transparent \(you can see where money comes from and where it goes\), and designed for ongoing communities, not individual creators or one-off campaigns.
+ Open Collective is fully transparent as you can see where money comes from and where it goes, and it is designed for ongoing communities, not individual creators or one-off campaigns.

 ### How much does it cost?